-The City of Cape Town is a metropolitan municipality which governs the City of Cape Town and all of its suburbs.
-It is located in the province of the Western Cape and is South Africa's second-largest economic centre and second most populous city after Johannesburg.xvi amongst others.
-These plans reflect the city's concern with overcoming its apartheid legacy of spatial and socio-economic inequality through basic service delivery and transit-oriented development.
+centered around its 5 year Integrated Development Plan (IDP) approved by Council in 2017 and reviewed every year, its long-term Metropolitan Spatial Development Framework (MSDF) and annual Built Environment Performance Plan (BEPP), amongst others.
+These plans reflect the City's concern with overcoming its apartheid legacy of spatial and socio-economic inequality through basic service delivery and transit-oriented development.
 They largely line up with the principles and objectives underpinning the New Urban Agenda and a number of the SDGs, namely those related to the urban SDG (11), as well as SDG 6 on water, SDG 8 on work and economic growth, SDG 9 on industry, innovation and infrastructure and SDG 13 on climate action.
-The challenges that the city faces include resource constraints, the environment and climate change.
+The challenges that the City faces include resource constraints, the environment and climate change.
 Currently, a major challenge is to reconcile and manage much needed attention and resources dedicated to addressing the city's worst drought in over a century with socio-economic priorities that require more long-term plans and investments.